piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/tunnel-local-webcam-through-rdp.md

 1. Set the following Group policy on both the RDP client and the local computer:
    - ***Enabled***: Allow RDP redirection of other supported RemoteFX USB devices from this computer.
    - ***Disabled***: Do not allow supported Plug and Play device redirection.
-1. For embedded sessions, all you'll need to do is enable the option ***Other supported Plug and Play (PnP) devices*** in the ***Properties - General - Local Resources - Local Devices and Resources*** section of the RDP entry.
+1. For embedded sessions, all you will need to do is enable the option ***Other supported Plug and Play (PnP) devices*** in the ***Properties - General - Local Resources - Local Devices and Resources*** section of the RDP entry.
 ![!!KB4749.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4749.png)
 1. For external sessions, there will be a separate option to redirect cameras.
-You'll also need to make sure WMI requests are enabled on your local computer.
+You will also need to make sure WMI requests are enabled on your local computer.
 ![!!KB4750.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4750.png)